Ethical Principles and Publication Policy

 Transactions on Electromagnetic Spectrum allows authors to deposit the publisher’s final version (PDF) of their articles in institutional repositories, subject-based repositories, and on authors’ personal or departmental websites, as well as on other non-commercial online platforms, at any time after publication.

-Self-archiving is permitted under the terms of the Creative Commons Attribution 4.0 International (CC BY 4.0) license, which allows use, distribution, and reproduction in any medium, provided that the original work is properly cited.
+Self-archiving is permitted under the terms of the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) license.

 Authors must include full bibliographic information (authors’ names, article title, journal title, volume, issue, and page numbers) and provide a direct link to the article’s DOI.